-It is senior year of high school for Asher Lucas.
-His family moved to the Fort Apache Reservation the year before.
+Senior High Schooler Asher Lucas and His family moved to the Fort Apache Reservation last year.
 They move into a cozy, three bedroom townhouse in Teacher Housing in Whiteriver, Arizona.
 His mother teaches second grade and his father serves as the Associate Pastor at a church nearby their new home.
 He’s the big brother of two sisters, 15-year-old Abbey, and baby Annika.

 Asher grew up in a Christian home.
 He’s known Christ Jesus personally since he was a little boy, but in his last year of high school his faith has never been tested more, when he starts a journey to share the love of Christ with Melody Gartner, a senior girl at his school, who goes from Miss Popular to Nobody after breaking up with the school QB, Jon.
 Melody is a sweet, bubbly, vibrant girl whose dad is the Pinetop-Lakeside’s best vet and her mom is the queen of charity events.
 And she goes to church too– the Church of Latter Day Saints of Jesus Christ.
 Melody once embodied everything a Mormon Teen should be, but rumors spread she’s a cheating whore and she struggles to deal with the social fallout.

 Abbey has a crush on Tenor Gartner, Melody’s brother, and Asher being the protective big brother he is, wards Tenor often at every opportunity presented.
 Tenor doesn’t like Asher’s religious influence over his sister Melody, so Tenor tries to make Asher’s life difficult.